8kto/ttrpg-dungeon-battle-sim/CodeConventions.md

 ## Common

-- Code is written in TypeScript, each function/method has typed arguments and return type
+- Code is written in TypeScript.
+Each function/method has typed arguments and a return type.
-- No JsDoc describes params, types do
+- No JSDoc is needed for parameters; types serve this purpose.
-- JsDoc is used only for the logic descriptions
+- JSDoc is used only for logic descriptions.
-- No linter warnings suppression in the codebase.
-Allowed in tests.
+- No linter warning suppressions in the codebase, except in tests.

 ## Components

-- No cross-referencing exported parts of modules.
+- No cross-referencing of exported parts from different modules.
-  For instance, no function from `inventory.ui.ts` can be imported into `character.ui.ts` or any other `*.ui.ts` module.
+  For example, no function from `inventory.ui.ts` should be imported into `character.ui.ts` or any other `*.ui.ts` module.
 - Instead, `*.ui.ts` modules interact through CustomEvents and subscriptions in `subscriptions.ts`.
-- No direct calls of functions used in subscriptions callbacks.
+- No direct calls to functions used in subscription callbacks.
-  For instance, no direct `handleRenderInventories` call should be made.
-Instead, dispatch `RenderInventories` action.
+  For example, do not directly call `handleRenderInventories`.
+Instead, dispatch the `RenderInventories` action.
+- No conditional logic in `subscriptions.ts`; only calls to event handlers that encapsulate all logic within them.

 ## Naming

 - "Equipment" is shortened to "Equip" everywhere.
-- "Character" is shortened to "Char" in HTML layout.
+- "Character" is shortened to "Char" in HTML layouts.
+- Subscription event handlers should have the `handle` prefix.